In this tutorial, we’ll cover how to use the Mailgun mailer with Easy WP SMTP.

 If Mailgun confirms your DNS changes, it will show that your domain name is active.

 Don’t wait around for this to finish, you can move on to the next step while you wait.
-Just keep this tab open, you’ll need it soon.
+Just be sure to keep this tab open, as you’ll need it soon.

 4. Configuring Easy WP SMTP Settings